fanzypantz/ProjectExam02/README.md

-# Client
+# My final exam at Noroff frontend.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.
+This project was my first attemt at using Angular for a project.
+The site is a fictive accommodation booking site for Bergen city.

 ## Development server